 NITHIN PARTHASARATHY, FOUNDER AND PRESIDENT

 Hi, I’m Nithin Parthasarathy.
 I am a High School Student at Northwood High School, Irvine, CA and I’m passionate about sustainability and food equity for all.
 Growing up, I was always told to not waste food and be grateful for what we have.
 I remember the days I would come back from school and my grandmother would ask me to finish the leftovers from my lunch box first.
-This initiative started when I saw so much food wasted at the stores and restaurants.
-While eating at Bruegger’s bagel shop, I saw them throwing away surplus bagels that they couldn’t sell at the end of the day.
-These were good quality bagels, but simply made in surplus.
-I reached out to several organizations to see if they would be willing to take those bagels, starting with a few organizations and one bagel shop at first.
+While eating at a local Bruegger’s bagel store, I saw surplus bagels being thrown away at the end of the day.
+These were good quality bagels, but simply made in excess.
+When I saw so much food being wasted at the stores and restaurants during the times of widespread hardships due to COVID19, I reached out to several organizations to see if they would be willing to take those bagels.

-Unfortunately, this was interrupted due to COVID19.
+Unfortunately, the lockdown and the distress caused by COVID19 posed a lot of hurdles.
 During lockdown, I saw on the news how the novel coronavirus has upended every aspect of modern society, especially the food system.
 Farmers were being forced to discard unprecedented amounts of food surplus because of the closure of schools, restaurants, and hotels.
 On the one hand they were killing their livestock and dumping thousands of gallons of over produced milk and plowing perfectly ripe vegetables back into the soil, while on the other hand, COVID19 was having an unprecedented impact on the U.S. employment and economy with the unemployment rate already above 15 percent, higher than at any point since the Great Depression.
-So, I decided to start the bagel pick up despite the circumstances and to try and reach out to more cafes, shops and restaurants.
+So, I decided to accelerate the bagel pick up despite the circumstances and to try and reach out to more cafes, shops and restaurants.

-Please do leave comments for us here with ideas and suggestions and follow us on all social handles.
+Please leave comments for us here with ideas and suggestions, and follow us on all social media platforms.

 AMITA RAMANUJAN, VP OF VOLUNTEER OPERATIONS